docksal/docksal/docs/advanced/vm.md

 When working with multiple projects, it is best to limit the number of active projects to 1 or 2.
 Trying to launch more than 2 at the same time may result in unpredictable issues.

-Use `fin stop --all` to stop all projects, then `fin start` to restart the one you plan to work with.
+Use `fin stop --all` to stop all projects, then `fin project start` to restart the one you plan to work with.

 ## Increasing Docksal's Virtualbox VM disk size (HDD)